CarolKuch/Forum/README.md

 # Forum
 Forum is an application that allows you to add, view and delete messages in various topics and categories.
+You can register as a new user, login.

 ## General info